“Hey! How about a South African Sabbath?” Lanette proposed.

 Instead, May began recounting stories of growing up ‘colored’ in apartheid—under the control of the minority whites.
 (As you may or may not know, there are three ‘races’ in South Africa: whites, blacks and coloreds.)

-hard to know my friend had to grow up in this injustice.
+The stories were hard to hear, hard to imagine—hard to know my friend had to grow up in this injustice.
 Her story, close to that of so many in our country who endure “discrimination” (to put a pretty word on it), made me want to weep.
 I found myself begging God for forgiveness for the oppression of racism.

 May concluded with “I have one more thing to say,” then choked up.
 The silence went from awkward to excruciating, until she got her voice back.
 Looking straight at Hansie and Lanette, white South Africans, May asked their forgiveness for what blacks and coloreds have done to whites.
+Hansie and Lanette rushed forward to hug May.
+The backstory: last November, Hansie and Lanette had been victims of armed robbery—by blacks—while on a visit home to South Africa.
+They are still working through the trauma.

 Not a dry eye in the house was left, as these three hugged and cried together for long minutes.
 I felt the very country of South Africa must be affected by this reconciliation.
 I was never more proud of my friends.